ibm-cloud-architecture/refarch-privatecloud/icp-on-rhel/glusterfs-shared-storage-running-on-rhel.md

 *NOTE:* If you change anything in the `heketi.json` file you need to restart the Heketi service (`systemctl restart heketi`) to pick up the changes.

+### Can't connect to gluster server

+If the firewalls are not configured properly for use with glusterd and heketi, then you will get errors when you try to load the `topology.json`.
+The error message clearly states that connection was refused.

+### Multiple attempts to load the topology

+This note refers to Heketi 6.0.
+Newer versions of Heketi may behave better.

+If multiple attempts to load the `topolgoy.json` are made and fail, then you will likely need to clean things up.
+Be sure to use the `heketi-cli topology info` command to examine your topology.
+If you see clusters defined with nothing in them, then delete them.
+If you see clusters defined with fewer servers than you intended from the topology, then delete them.

+# Deleting GlusterFS objects

+Every type of object supports a `delete` action/verb.
+You may not delete a node unless that node has no devices.
+In order to delete a device it must not have any volumes.

+Before you can delete a device you need to `disable` it, then `remove`, then `delete`.

+It can be very tedious to delete a cluster that is populated with nodes and devices.

 # Using heketi-cli to create persistent volumes for ICP master node shared file systems